 Appearance, lifestyle and habits

-Bed bugs are flat, round and reddish brown, around a quarter-inch (7 millimeters) in length.
-The ones that typically plague humans are the species Cimex lectularius and the tropical bedbug Cimex hemipterus.
+Bedbugs are flat, round and reddish brown, around a quarter-inch (7 millimeters) in length.
+The ones that typically plague humans are the common bedbug Cimex lectularius and the tropical bedbug Cimex hemipterus.

-Bed bugs feed on the blood of humans (though some species have a taste for other mammals and birds, too) by inserting a sharp proboscis, or beak, into the victim's skin.
+Bedbugs feed on the blood of humans (though some species have a taste for other mammals and birds, too) by inserting a sharp proboscis, or beak, into the victim's skin.
 The critters become engorged with blood in about 10 minutes, which fills them up for days.

 Excessively scratching the itchy, bitten areas also may increase the chance of a secondary skin infection.
-Antiseptic creams or lotions can be used to ward off infection and antihistamine can be used to treat the itching.
-And an infestation can take a psychological toll on those affected: People whose homes have been infested with bed bugs may have trouble sleeping for fear of being bitten in the night.
+Antiseptic creams or lotions can be used to ward off infection and antihistamines can be used to treat the itching.
+And an infestation can take a psychological toll on those affected: People whose homes have been infested with bedbugs may have trouble sleeping for fear of being bitten in the night.
 There are also public health, social and economic consequences; office buildings and schools often have to close if they are dealing with a bedbug infestation.

-Bed bugs often invade new areas after being carried there by clothing, luggage, furniture or bedding.
-The creatures don't discriminate between dirty and clean homes, which means even luxury hotels can be susceptible to bed bugs.
+Bedbugs often invade new areas after being carried there by clothing, luggage, furniture or bedding.
+The creatures don't discriminate between dirty and clean homes, which means even luxury hotels can be susceptible to bedbugs.
 The most at-risk places tend to be crowded lodgings with high occupant turnover, such as dormitories, apartment complexes, hotels and homeless shelters.

-Getting rid of clutter may help to reduce the number of hiding places for bed bugs, but according to the CDC, the best way to prevent bed bugs is regular inspection for the signs of an infestation.
+Getting rid of clutter may help to reduce the number of hiding places for bedbugs, but according to the CDC, the best way to prevent bedbugs is regular inspection for the signs of an infestation.